- Year of study: Years 1 and 2, over three semesters (autumn, spring, autumn).

 - Final assessment: Assessment by the course instructor.

-- Prerequisites: Admission to the Artist Diploma - Master of Music Performance Degree Programme.
+- Prerequisites: Admission to the Master of Music in Performance Degree Programme.

-This course is for students in the Artist Diploma - Master of Music Performance Degree Programme – Solo Instrumentalist or Chamber Music Ensemble.
+This course is for students in the Master’s Degree Programme in Music Performance – Performance with Thesis.

-The course takes place over the first three semesters, and facilitates the student’s development as a performer and acquisition of a comprehensive repertoire, to enable the student to work as a professional music practitioner at a high international level.
-Key aspects of the course include the development of the students’ ability to express themselves artistically as well as refinement of their technical skills and skills in musical presentation and communication.
+The course takes place over the first three semesters, and facilitates the student’s development as a performer and acquisition of a comprehensive repertoire, thus enabling the student to work as a professional music practitioner at a high level.
+Key aspects of the course include the development of the student’s abilities of artistic self-expression as well as refinement of her or his musical presentation, communication, and technical skills.

-On completion of this course, the student is expected to:
+On completion of this course, it is expected that the students will:

-- excel at conveying various forms of expression and be perceived as a knowledgeable musician.
+- Excel at conveying various forms of musical presentation and be perceived as a knowledgeable musician.

-- show insight into and critically assess ethical norms and issues of a musical and professional nature.
+- Show insight into and critically assess ethical norms and issues of a music-related and professional nature.

 The course covers the rehearsal and performance of a comprehensive, balanced repertoire.
-The individual student’s area of interest and personal musical preferences will be highlighted and will at the same time be challenged.
+The individual student’s area of interest and personal musical preferences will be highlighted but will at the same time be challenged.
 The course will focus on the development of the students’ artistic and technical skills on their principal instrument and their ability to convey musical expression.
-The repertoire is planned in dialogue with the principal instrument teacher(s) and accompanist/fellow musicians, and must normally consist of music from various eras and genres.
-The repertoire may normally not be included as part of the course Artist Diploma Project.
+The repertoire is planned in cooperation with the principal instrument teacher(s) and accompanist/fellow musicians.
+The repertoire may normally not be included as part of the course Master’s Project.

-- Developing, preparing and implementing public performances.
-Duration: 120 minutes.
+- Developing, preparing and implementing public performances (duration: 90 minutes).

-- Relevant literature, like material from artistic development work and research.
+- Relevant literature (including material from artistic development work and research).